What we do

 Supporting economic recovery and growth and managing the cost of living

 We'll continue to support the Government's approach to economic recovery (post-Covid) and the increasing cost of living.
 We'll remain agile and resilient in supporting Government to boost economic growth and help Jersey citizens to thrive.

 We'll continue to invest in our people, further developing the professionalism of our people and ensuring they have the skills to fulfil our Vision and Purpose and to thrive in the modern workplace.

 Improving customer service

-We will continue to recover service levels and reduce backlogs of work arising from the Pandemic.
-We will continue to develop our I.T systems to provide an increasing range of online services.
+We'll continue to improve service levels and to develop out technology systems and strategy, providing an increasing range of online services.

 We will continue to develop programmes of activities to improve timely and accurate reporting by taxpayers and other customers; and to improve registration and payment levels.

 We will continue to support Treasury and Ministers in reforming Jersey's tax laws and providing a modern tax system administered by a modern and effective tax authority.